What are the Options of Financing a Surrogacy?

 Surrogacy is expensive, but there are many ways that intended parents can finance the process to make it more affordable.

-Because of the amount of people and services required in a surrogacy, such as the surrogate mother’s commitment and its advanced medical procedures and legal complexities, the surrogacy process can be expensive — often $60,000–$100,000, or more.
+Because of the number of people and services required in a surrogacy, including the surrogate mother’s commitment and its advanced medical procedures and legal complexities, the surrogacy process can be expensive — often $60,000–$100,000, or more.

 While most families don’t have that kind of money lying around, prospective intended parents should not be discouraged by the cost of surrogacy.
 There are many surrogacy financing options available to help make this path to parenthood a more affordable option.